chapter 11

 Transliteration: 'Ashrabu al-shaaya fee al-sabaah.

-Arabic Transliteration (word-for-word): ('Ashrabu [I drink] al-shaaya [the tea] fee [in] al-sabaah [the morning].)
+Word-by-word: ('Ashrabu [I drink] al-shaaya [the tea] fee [in] al-sabaah [the morning].)

-* English: He works in a bank.
+English: He works in a bank.

 Arabic: هو يعمل في بنك.